 - Triceratops Trail – Set out on a 1.5-mile, gravel hiking trail that winds between large, vertical walls of sandstone and into reclaimed clay pits.
 The hike takes around an hour round-trip and features many viewable dinosaur tracks, including a Tyrannosaur track and many Triceratops tracks.
 The tracks and traces are very different from what can be seen at Dinosaur Ridge, and the fossils are dated to the end of the Age of Dinosaurs, 68 million years ago.

-- Rocky Mountain Quilt Museum – Beginning June 1, the RMQM will reopen with new guidelines so you can safely explore the scope of quilting, from bedcoverings of the 1800s to contemporary art pieces.
+- Rocky Mountain Quilt Museum – The RMQM reopened with new guidelines so you can safely explore the scope of quilting, from bedcoverings of the 1800s to contemporary art pieces.

 - Golden Public Art Tour – Golden has more than 30 pieces of public art acquired through the Public Art Commission.
 The Public Art Walk creates memorable spaces along Washington Avenue, near Clear Creek and in outlying areas of Golden.
 The outdoor art walk celebrates Golden’s natural landscapes and is an inviting way to spend an afternoon in Golden.